 - Awareness.
-A state of knowing, gained through one's own perceptions or by means of outside information, having concern about and wellinformed interest in a particular situation or development. - Baseline.
-Results of an initial measurement against which future measurements of the same type will be compared against. - Disability.
+A state of knowing, gained through one's own perceptions or by means of outside information, having concern about and well-informed interest in a particular situation or development. - Baseline.
+Results of an initial measurement against which future measurements of the same type will be compared against. - Cultural Competence.
+Cultural competence is a set of congruent behaviors, attitudes, and policies that come together in a system, agency, or among professionals that enable effective work in cross-cultural situations.
+"Culture" refers to integrated patterns of human behavior that include the language, thoughts, communications, actions, customs, beliefs, values, and institutions of racial, ethnic, religious, or social groups.
+"Competence" implies having the capacity to function effectively as an individual or an organization within the context of the cultural beliefs, behaviors, and needs presented by consumers and their communities. - Disability.
 According to the American Disability Act, a physical or mental impairment that substantially limits one or more major life activities. - Education.
 The process of transferring knowledge, skills, values, beliefs, experiences, and habits of a person or group to others through storytelling, discussion, teaching, training, or research. - National origin.
 An individual's, or their ancestor's, place of origin; or because an individual has the physical, cultural, or linguistic characteristics of a national origin group. - OIG community.
-Refers to the 75 CIGIE-member OIGs. - Special Hiring Authority.
+Refers to the 74 CIGIE-member OIGs. - Special Hiring Authority.
 A special appointment authority that Federal hiring officials are authorized to use a when considering certain people with disabilities (e.g., those with intellectual disabilities, severe physical disabilities, or psychiatric disabilities).
 Use of this authority is at the discretion of each agency. - U.S. Equal Employment Opportunity Commission (EEOC).
 Responsible for enforcing Federal laws that make it illegal to discriminate against a job applicant or an employee because of the person's race, color, religion, sex (including pregnancy, transgender status, and sexual orientation), national origin, age (40 or older), disability or genetic information. - U.S. Office of Personnel Management (OPM).
 Serves as the chief human resources agency and personnel policy manager for the Federal government.
-OPM directs human resources and employee management services, administers retirement benefits, manages healthcare and insurance programs, oversees merit-based and inclusive hiring into the civil service, and provides a secure employment process. - Unique OIG Workforce Members.
+OPM directs human resources and employee management services, administers retirement benefits, manages healthcare and insurance programs, oversees merit-based and inclusive hiring into the civil service, and provides a secure employment process.

+- Unique OIG Workforce Members.
 Individual members of the OIG workforce.
 In this context, it refers to an unduplicated headcount of OIG workforce members receiving communications on training and awareness resources. - Unique Opens.
-Refers to an unduplicated count of communications opened by OIG workforce members, i.e., an individual could open a single email communication multiple times but only the first time it was opened would be recorded.
+Refers to an unduplicated count of communications opened by OIG workforce members, i.e., an individual could open a single email communication multiple times but only the first time it was opened would be recorded. - Veteran.

-• Veteran.
 A person who served in the active military, naval, or air service and who was discharged or released therefrom under conditions other than dishonorable.